-This 7005 comes with a stainless-steel bracelet, nylon NATO strap, spring bar tool, and Pelican travel case.
+This 7005 comes with a leather strap, velcro NASA strap, spring bar tool, and Pelican travel case.

-DIAL: Original silver Seiko-signed dial and applied hour markers.
+DIAL: Dark grey Seiko-signed dial and applied hour markers.
 Date function works as designed.

 CRYSTAL: Acrylic domed crystal, scratch and blemish-free.

-CROWN: Original unsigned stainless-steel crown is nearly entirely recessed.
+CROWN: Unsigned stainless-steel crown is nearly entirely recessed.